shahayush954/Labour-Management-System/README.md

 # Labour-Management-System

 Basic Job portal for all kinds of employees created as a part of the course curriculum.
 A person can see all the available jobs, apply for those jobs , create resume, see the available candidates etc.

-All the work was done using html, css, javascript, jquery and php.
+The Project was developed using HTML, Bootstrap-CSS, Javascript, jQuery, Php and MySql.

 ## Directory Structure.